Future-proof and set your franchise restaurant up for success

 If you are having difficulty opening, running, or expanding your restaurant, you are not alone.

 Countless franchises and franchise developers around the world suffer from the same problem.
-The time, costs, and planning that come with opening a new location can be troublesome – especially during a pandemic.
-As consumer behaviour shifts towards online ordering and food delivery options, opening a brick-and-mortar store has become even more difficult.
+The time, costs, and planning that comes with opening a new location can be troublesome – even after the pandemic.
+As consumer behaviour shifts towards online ordering and food delivery options, opening a brick-and-mortar store has become even less worthwhile.

-In fact, many are already pivoting away from opening any more dine-in locations, citing an unpredictable future that by far outweighs the time and effort needed to open a new location.
-Instead, more savvy and forward-thinking franchises are expanding by opening ghost kitchens.
+In fact, many are already pivoting away from opening any more dine-in locations, citing an unpredictable future that by far outweighs the time and effort needed to open a new dine-in location.
+Instead, more savvy and forward-thinking F&B owners and franchises are expanding by opening ghost kitchens.